 Rewards:

-Welcome Bonus: Limited Time Offer: Earn 50,000 bonus points after spending $1,000 in purchase in the first 3 months.
+Welcome Bonus: Earn 75,000 bonus points after spending $3,000 on purchases in the first 3 months from account opening.

 Annual Fee: $99